Satellite system (astronomy): Gravitational capture theories

 Some theories suggest that gravitational capture is the origin of Neptune's major moon Triton, the moons of Mars, and Saturn's moon Phoebe.
 Some scientists have put forward extended atmospheres around young planets as a mechanism for slowing the movement of a passing objects to aid in capture.
 The hypothesis has been put forward to explain the irregular satellite orbits of Jupiter and Saturn, for example.
 A tell-tale sign of capture is a retrograde orbit, which can result from an object approaching the side of the planet which it is rotating towards.
 Capture has even been proposed as the origin of Earth's Moon.
 In the case of the latter, however, virtually identical isotope ratios found in samples of the Earth and Moon cannot be explained easily by this theory.

 Temporary capture

 Evidence for the natural process of satellite capture has been found in direct observation of objects captured by Jupiter.
 Five such captures have been observed, the longest being for approximately twelve years.
 Based on computer modelling, the future capture of comet 111P/Helin-Roman-Crockett for 18 years is predicted to begin in 2068.
 However temporary captured orbits have highly irregular and unstable, the theorised processes behind stable capture may be exceptionally rare.

-Controversial theories

-Some controversial early theories, for example Spaceship Moon Theory and Shklovsky's "Hollow Phobos" hypothesis have suggested that moons were not formed naturally at all.
-These theories tend to fail Occam's razor.
-While artificial satellites are now a common occurrence in the Solar System, the largest, the International Space Station is 108.5 metres at its widest, is tiny compared to the several kilometres of the smallest natural satellites.

-Notable satellite systems

-Known satellite systems of the Solar System consisting of multiple objects or around planetary mass objects, in order of perihelion: